nitindeshpande/polarfire-soc-documentation/index.md

 ##### Buildroot
    For guidelines on building and using buildroot, Click [here]()
 ### Bare metal and RTOS application developers
-For guidelines on runnning bare metal applications on the PolarFire SoC, Click [here]()
+For guidelines on runnning bare metal and RTOS applications on the PolarFire SoC, Click [here]()
-### FPGA designers
-If you want to view the the PolarFire SoC reference design and modify it, please click [here]().

 ## Further reading
 For detailed documentation on all aspects of the PolarFire SoC FPGA systems can be found [here](https://github.com/polarfire-soc/polarfire-soc-documentation)